stiggronnestad/dynamic-object/README.md

 # dynamic-object
-A dynamically buildable object with PropertyDescriptor for use with WinForms PropertyGrid.
+A dynamically buildable object with custom PropertyDescriptor for use with the WinForms PropertyGrid.